cbell/data301-jupytertext/README.md

-Docker image based off of data301-notebook, which uses older Tensorflow notebook.
+Docker image based off of Tensorflow notebook.
 Minor change includes addition of jupytext extention.
+Docker builds previous to 4.0 are using older calpolydatascience/data301 notebook as base.
+Updated to standard jupyter/tensorflow-notebook for security and application updates.